AjbarAbdelmajid/react-devias-test/README.md

 ## what i have added here

 ### `redux-store`
-inside src folder u will found a folder called dataStore there where i put my reducer and action
+inside src folder u will fined a folder called dataStore there where i put my reducer and action
 - in the userAction u will fined two invoked functions one for user activation and the other for adding users
 - in the userReducer u will fined a dummy user-data as initialState and two switch cases for action handling